 Australian Rail Track Corporation Limited

 The Australian Rail Track Corporation (ARTC) is responsible for the development, maintenance, management and delivery of some of Australia’s major rail networks, including the national interstate rail network, the Hunter Valley coal rail network, and the construction of the Inland Rail network.
-In May 2017, the Australian Government announced it would invest substantial equity funding into ARTC for the company to deliver the Inland Rail network.
+In May 2017, the Australian Government announced it would invest substantial equity funding into ARTC for the company to deliver the Inland Rail.
 A commitment of further equity funding to deliver the project was announced by the Australian Government in October 2020.
 Inland Rail is a 1,700-kilometre rail line that will link Brisbane and Melbourne through regional Australia.
+On 1 July 2023, ARTC renamed its wholly owned subsidiary to Inland Rail Pty Ltd (IRPL).
+The purpose was to facilitate clear segregation between the construction of Inland Rail and ARTC operations.
+Operational separation was achieved on 1 May 2024 with operations for Inland Rail transferring to IRPL following ministerial approval.

-ARTC’s total actual assets for 2020–21 were just under $4.4 billion, with 88 per cent of these assets attributable to property, plant and equipment, as shown in Figure 5.
-ARTC’s total actual revenue for 2020–21 was just over $888.7 million, with 86 per cent of this revenue attributable to rail access charges.
+ARTC’s total actual assets for 2022–23 were $4.4 billion, with 84 per cent of these assets attributable to property, plant and equipment, as shown in Figure 9.
+ARTC’s total actual revenues for 2022–23 were just under $868.4 million, with 86 per cent of this revenue attributable to rail access charges.

-Source: ANAO analysis of Australian Rail Track Corporation’s 2020–21 annual report.
+Source: ANAO analysis of the Australian Rail Track Corporation’s 2022–23 Annual Report.

-ARTC has six key risks for its 2021–22 financial statements.
+ARTC has six key risks for its 2023–24 financial statements:

-- The valuation of the Hunter Valley and interstate rail network assets.
-This is a material balance for ARTC, is sensitive to changes in the assumptions used in the valuation models adopted, and involves highly specialised components and forecasts.
+- Valuation of the Hunter Valley and interstate rail network assets.
+This is a material balance for ARTC, is sensitive to changes in the assumptions used in the valuation models adopted and involves highly specialised components and forecasts.

-- The recognition of capital costs of expenditure on the Inland Rail network (under construction), given the scale of construction, complexity, and sensitivity of the judgments applied in the model used to determine impairment and capitalisation of these assets.
+- Recognition of capital costs of expenditure on the Inland Rail network (under construction), given the scale of construction, complexity, and sensitivity of the judgments applied in the model used to determine impairment and capitalisation of these assets.

 - The taxation-related balances, as there is complexity and judgement involved in accounting for deferred tax balances.